Skip to main content

 Eco-Efficient Operations: GHG Inventory & Goals

-Travelers set a goal to reduce the company’s absolute Scope 1 and 2 GHG emissions by 40% by 2020, based on a 2011 base year.
-By year-end 2020, we exceeded our goal and, as of year-end 2023, we reduced the company’s absolute Scope 1 and 2 emissions by 54%.
+Travelers set a goal to reduce the company’s absolute Scope 1 and 2 greenhouse gas (GHG) emissions by 40% by 2020, based on a 2011 base year.
+By year-end 2020, we exceeded our goal, and as of year-end 2025, we reduced the company’s absolute Scope 1 and 2 emissions by 54%.
 In April 2021, we made a commitment to become carbon neutral across our owned operations by 2030.1

 In recent years, we have implemented various emissions reduction initiatives, including: